lacoperon/PNEB_Example_Run/README.md

+# PNEB Example Run

+The code shown here is an example of running PNEB on multiple GPUS using the 2018 version of the AMBER Molecular Dynamics program.

-# Description of this run
+## Description of this run

 This PNEB run uses 32 beads, 4 GPUs, and the following protocol (adapted from "Energetic Preference of 8-oxodG Eversion Pathways in a DNA